AT4: Operation

 The disadvantage of the recoilless design is that it creates a large back blast area behind the weapon, which can cause severe burns and overpressure injuries to friendly personnel in the vicinity of the user and sometimes even to the users themselves, especially in confined spaces.
 The back blast may also reveal the user's position to the enemy.
 The problem of back blast was solved with the AT4-CS (Confined Space) version, specially designed for urban warfare.
 This version uses a saltwater countermass in the rear of the launcher to absorb the back blast; the resulting spray captures and dramatically slows down the pressure wave, allowing troops to fire from enclosed areas.
 The AT4-CS version also reduced its muzzle velocity from the original 290 m/s to 220 m/s as part of its effort to be user-safe in a confined space, making the AT4-CS version more difficult to use as the drop is more pronounced.
-The effectiveness of the HEAT warhead is not dependent on speed.

-To fire, the gunner first removes the safety pin located at the rear of the tube, which unblocks the firing rod.
+The effectiveness of the HEAT warhead is not dependent on speed.To fire, the gunner first removes the safety pin located at the rear of the tube, which unblocks the firing rod.
 They then take a firing position, ensuring that no one is present in the back blast area.
-If firing from the prone position, they must also place their legs well to the side to avoid burning himself.
+If firing from the prone position, they must also place their legs well to the side to avoid burning themself.
 Then, the gunner moves back the front and rear sight covers, allowing the sights to pop up into their firing positions.
 The AT4 has iron sights that were originally developed for the cancelled Viper, and are similar in concept and use to those on assault rifles.
 They then remove the first of two safeties by moving the firing rod cocking lever (located on the left side) forward and then over the top to the right side.
 The gunner takes aim, while at the same time holding down the red safety lever located in front of the cocking lever, and then fires by pressing forward the red firing button with his right thumb.
 Both the red safety lever and the firing button must be pressed down at the same time to fire the AT4.
 The red firing button has a similar resistance to the trigger pull of a rifle, so the gunner does not have to jab at the firing button, which could throw their aim off.

-After firing, the AT4 is discarded.
+After firing, the AT4 launcher is discarded.
+Gunners are often trained to break off the sights after use, in order to prevent other soldiers from mistaking used launchers for unused ones.
 Unlike the heavier Carl Gustaf, the AT4 outer tube is built to take the stress of just one firing; it is not reusable and cannot be reloaded.

 The AT4 can mount an optical night sight on a removable fixture.
 In US military use, the launcher can be fitted with the AN/PAQ-4C, AN/PEQ-2, or the AN/PAS-13 night sights.